project-zot/project-zot.github.io/docs/articles/clustering.md

 -   the image metadata in the registry’s cache

-In a stateless clustering scheme, the image data is stored in the remote storage backend and the registry cache is disabled by turning off both deduplication and garbage collection.
+In a stateless clustering scheme, the image data is stored in the remote storage backend and the registry cache is disabled by turning off deduplication.

 ## Ecosystem tools